 The Finance, Risk and Audit Committee review the Risk Register at each meeting.
 Each risk is assessed and discussed and any changes are brought to the attention of the full board in the board papers and meeting.
-The Trustees will assess the major risk to which the company is exposed, in particular those related to the operations and finances of the company, and are satisfied that systems and procedures are in place to mitigate our exposure to the major risks.
+The Trustees have assessed the major risks to which the company is exposed, in particular those related to the operations and finances of the company, and are satisfied that systems and procedures are in place to mitigate exposure to the major risks.